jamesturk/jamesturk/README.md

 ### Hi

-- I'm currently working on [Open States](https://github.com/openstates), which is (almost) a full time job.
+- I'm currently working on [Open States](https://github.com/openstates).
 - I am also doing occasional freelance work, with limited availability.
 You can [get in touch](contact@jamesturk.net) if you want to discuss a project.